-The Malyon-Smith Scholarship is named for two founding past-presidents of the Division, the late Alan Malyon and the late Adrienne Smith.
-It is a fund that annually awards up to $1,000 to selected graduate students in psychology to advance research in the psychology of sexual orientation and gender identity.
-The award represents one of the Division's major efforts to mentor and support science in LGBT psychology by encouraging the work of young researchers.
+The Malyon-Smith Scholarship is named for two founding past-presidents of the division, the late Alan Malyon and the late Adrienne Smith.
+It is a fund that annually awards up to $1,000 to selected graduate students in psychology to advance research on sexual orientation and gender identity (SOGI).
+The award represents one of the division's major efforts to mentor and support science in LGBT psychology by encouraging the work of young researchers.
 Faculty members are strongly encouraged to inform students of this award so that we can continue to insure the future of LGBT research in psychology.

-Complete applications must be submitted on or before Feb.
-1, including the letter for the applicant's faculty supervisor.
+Complete applications must be submitted on or before the deadline, including the letter for the applicant's faculty supervisor.
 Late submissions will not be accepted for any reason, including technology related difficulties.
 Applicants will receive an email confirmation that their materials have been received within one week of receipt.
-If you do not receive confirmation, please feel free to contact the Scholarship Committee Chair.
+If you do not receive confirmation, please feel free to contact the Scholarship Committee via the email below.

 Applicants must be currently enrolled full-time in a Department of Psychology at the graduate level.
 Applications from students in allied disciplines, such as social work and sociology, cannot be considered at this time.